Sign In to Add to Cart

 Citizens for Modern Transit started a placemaking discussion in St. Louis by leading walk audits at local transit stations to assess existing challenges.
 To further this work, they worked with AARP to create a placemaking investment program to improve multiple stops in the region.

 Speakers focus on the Emerson Park Transformation in East St. Louis.
-Through a unique mix of design workshops, surveys, art competitions, and local arts engagement, the project gained significant input from local residents.
+Through a unique mix of design workshops, surveys, art competitions, and local arts engagement, the project gained significant input from residents.
 Community feedback guided the design, and implementation has now transformed the previously underutilized space into a community asset reflective of the area’s character and culture.
 The project involved several agencies, was completed during the COVID-19 pandemic, and was implemented in less than six months.

 The Emerson Park project worked with a community that has experienced significant disinvestment to embrace positive aspects of the city’s rich cultural heritage while honoring and incorporating many diverse voices in planning and implementing physical enhancements.